434 related texts · 4 related myths · Page 7 of 10

 It all boils down to a delicate balance, a dance between the sacred and the serene. to a seemingly simple verse in Bamidbar, the Book of Numbers, to unpack this very idea.
 The vers...

-But even in other years, the rules about tithing could get pretty complex.
-We find ourselves in the book of Sifrei Devarim, specifically section 109, diving deep into the nuances o...
+Even in other years, the rules about tithing could get pretty complex.
+We find ourselves in the book of Sifrei Devarim, specifically section 109, diving deep into the nuances of th...

 The Sifrei Devarim, a legal midrash on the Book of Deuteronomy, touches on some specific examples of legal “disputes” that might arise.
 It mentions the ordeal of the sotah, the wom...